 Although often crooked in shape, mesquite tree branches, stable and durable, filled the need for wood during the construction of Spanish missions, colonial haciendas, ranch houses and fencing.
 Its wood served artisans in the crafting of furniture, flooring, paneling and sculpture.
 “Of the tree mesquite,” said Dobie, “there is one kind of yellowish wood and another of a deep reddish hue as beautiful when polished as the richest mahogany.”
 In some areas, mesquites provide a bountiful harvest of wood for use in fireplaces and barbecue grills.

-The mesquites, including the three species in our southwestern deserts, belong to the legume family, which ranks near the top of plants especially adapted to an arid environment.
+Mesquites, including the three species in our southwestern deserts, belong to the legume family, which ranks near the top of plants especially adapted to an arid environment.
 Typically, the legumes, which have woody stems and branches, produce bipinnately compound leaves (leaves with two or more secondary veins, each with two rows of leaflets).
-They bear flowers that have five petals.
-They produce abundant large seedpods that serve as a nutritious food source for wildlife.
-They grow wide-spreading and deep-reaching root systems that host colonies of bacteria that can fix nitrogen, one of the minerals most important to plant germination and growth.
+They bear flowers that have five petals, then produce abundant large seedpods that serve as a nutritious food source for wildlife.
+Mesquites grow wide-spreading and deep-reaching root systems that host colonies of bacteria that can fix nitrogen, one of the minerals most important to plant germination and growth.

-Our three species of mesquites, which include the honey mesquite, the velvet mesquite and the screwbean mesquite, share various characteristics.
+The three species of mesquites, which include the honey mesquite, the velvet mesquite and the screwbean mesquite, share various characteristics.
 They range from a few feet to 10 to 15 feet in height, although the honey and velvet mesquites may reach 30 to 60 feet in especially favorable settings.
-They may have single or multiple-branched stems, with each plant assuming its own distinctive shape.
-They come armed with thorns on the smaller branches.
-They shed their leaves in the winter.
-They bloom from spring into summer, bearing small frothy-looking clusters called “catkins” of tiny, five-petal, pale green or yellowish flowers, which lure numerous pollinating insects.
+They may have single or multiple-branched stems, with each plant assuming its own distinctive shape – and come armed with thorns on their smaller branches.
+Mesquites shed their leaves in the winter but will bloom from spring into summer, bearing small frothy-looking clusters called “catkins” of tiny, five-petalled, pale green or yellowish flowers, which lure numerous pollinating insects.
 They produce pods that contain hard and long-lasting seeds that must be scarified (cut or slit) before they will germinate.
 Mesquites have lateral roots that extend far beyond the canopies of the plants and taproots that penetrate well below the surface of the soil.
 Some mesquites may live for more than two centuries according to Thomas B. Wilson, Robert H. Webb and Thomas L. Thompson, U. S. Department of Agriculture, Forest Service, General Technical Report RMRS-GTR-8.